freefreeno/Materia-Manjaro/README.md

 ## Credits go to: Alexey Varfolomeev - https://github.com/PapirusDevelopmentTeam/materia-kde for the orginal Materia-dark theme and many thanks go to him for making such an awesome theme that inspired me to create.

-## Wallpaper for theme: Charlie Henson at - https://www.opendesktop.org/u/charlie-henson for the wallpapers.
+## Wallpaper for theme: Charlie Henson at - https://www.opendesktop.org/u/charlie-henson

-# Materia-Manjaro
+## New gradient Aurorae theme is made from the Breezemite Aurorae theme so many thanks goes to them.
+Original is here https://store.kde.org/p/1169286                                                            https://github.com/andreyorst/Breezemite